laracasts/TestDummy/readme.md

     /** @test */
     function it_does_something()
     {
-        // before this test fires, the DB will be migrated.
-        // DB transactions will be used automatically to sve time.
-    }
+        // Before each test, your database will be rolled back }
 }
 ```